Skip to main content

 • “But you still have quests every day to unlock more items, so the game isn't over after the achievements are complete.”

-• “My biggest complaint is the hour-long quests making you have to set timers if you want to unlock cosmetics; it would be very nice if they just auto-turned themselves in when completed.”
+• “My biggest complaint is the hour-long quests that require setting timers to unlock cosmetics.
+It would be much better if they auto-turned in upon completion.”

-• “The quest system feels very pointless because I don't unlock stuff I'd like to try since I get busy, and the 24-hour quests that give me money I do not need are extra pointless.”
+• “The quest system feels pointless because I don't unlock items I want to try.
+The 24-hour quests that give money I don't need feel extra pointless.”

 7 mentions Positive Neutral Negative